foqueiroz/arcdocs.github.io/book/software/applications/ansys/ansyscli.md

 ### Running through the batch queues

 When running through the [batch queues](../../../usage/batchjob), no interactive input is possible.
-It is possible to create a journal file which contains all of the commands that would normally be entered within Ansys CLI, in a similar vein to how it works with Fluent.
+It is possible to create a journal file which contains all of the commands that would normally be entered within Ansys CLI, in a similar way to how it works with Fluent.

 It is then necessary to construct a job submission script that will run Ansys CLI.
 The job submission script begins with a request for resources and the executable to be run, e.g.: